Michael Yang (Director since 2012)

-Mr. Joseph C.Y.
-Poon ("Mr. Poon") retired as Group Managing Director and Deputy Chief Executive Officer of TCC with effect from 1 January 2019 but remains as a non-executive director of TCC.
+Mr. Michael Yang (“Mr. Yang”) retired as President and Representative Director of TCC Japan with effect from 1 January 2025 but remains as a non-executive director of TCC.

 Arthur Bowring (Director since 2020)